blitz-js/blitz/packages/generator/templates/app/README.md

 - `public/` is a directory where you will put any static assets.
 If you have images, files, or videos which you want to use in your app, this is where to put them.

-- `test/` is a directory where you can put your automated tests.
+- `test/` is a directory where you can put your unit and integration tests.

 - `utils/` is a good place to put any shared utility files which you might use across different sections of your app.